lmatteis/seedhub/attachments/genesys2-wp-proposals.md

 > bandwidth and system capacity as the use of GII increases; thus
 > optimal resource management is also a component of this work package.

 1. Genesys' database architecture will be built around scalable solutions.
-Technology such as [Cloud Computing](http://en.wikipedia.org/wiki/Cloud_computing) and [NoSQL](http://en.wikipedia.org/wiki/NoSQL) databases will the foundation of the database design.
+Technology such as [Cloud Computing](http://en.wikipedia.org/wiki/Cloud_computing) and [NoSQL](http://en.wikipedia.org/wiki/NoSQL) databases will be the foundation of the database design.
 This allows data to be highly available across different geographical locations.
 The schema-less capabilities of NoSQL databases will allow Genesys to more easily store data that is structured in many different formats.

 *Here's what the structure would look like:*